marie-dendievel/marie-dendievel.github.io/README.md

-# FIRSTNAME FAMILYNAME's Web Site
+# Marie Dendievel's Web Site

 This is served as https://marie-dendievel.github.io, and the sources are in https://github.com/marie-dendievel/blogdown.source.